afuerhoff/ioBroker.fb-checkpresence/README.md

 ### Interval
 You have separate intervals for family members and Fritzbox devices.
-The interval for Fritzbox devices can be configured from 1 to 59 minutes.
-Normally a value between 1 and 5 minutes is an optimal interval to read the fritzbox data.
+The interval for Fritzbox devices can be configured from 10s to 3600s.
+Normally a value between 60 and 300 seconds is an optimal interval to read the fritzbox data.
 Family members could be configured from 10s to 600s.
 Every new cycle starts if the previous cycle is finished.

 ### Filter time
 If the filter time is greater than 0s the state of a family member is checked twice (after the filter time) if the state is changing to false.
 If the state is true the state is immediate set.